frontenddogma/web-development-glossary/manuscript/f.md

 File
 : A computer resource for recording data discretely in a computer storage device.
 Just as words can be written to paper, so can information be written to a computer file.&nbsp;[†](#w-file)

+File locking
+: A mechanism that restricts access to a computer file by allowing only one user or process to access it in a specific time.
+Systems implement locking to prevent the classic interceding update scenario, which is a typical example of a race condition, by enforcing the serialization of update processes to any given file.&nbsp;[†](#w-file-locking)

 File manager
 : A computer program that provides a user interface to manage files and folders.
 The most common operations performed on files or groups of files include creating, opening (e.g., viewing, playing, editing, or printing), renaming, moving or copying, deleting and searching for files, as well as modifying file attributes, properties, and file permissions.&nbsp;[†](#w-file-manager)